apache/www-site/content/history/mirror-history.md

 The new CDN is a global content delivery network operated by one of the leading actors in the business.
 It provides

-  - economies of scale, so The ASF can provide reliable, fast downloads around the world even at times of peak demand, as when a new version of a popular product becomes available.
+  - economies of scale, so The ASF can provide reliable, fast downloads around the world even at times of peak demand, as when a new version of a popular project becomes available.
-  - better insights for ASF projects about who is downloading their products, and where in the world their software users are.
+  - better insights for ASF projects about who is downloading their software, and where in the world their software users are.
   - faster deployment of new software releases, eliminating the lag-time between what is available on the main download site and what is available on a particular download mirror.

 <h3 id="experience">Project and downloader experience</h3>

 Projects should not experience any change to their workflow.
 They eventually will need to remove guidance about selecting a download mirror from their sites.
-They will gain insights about who is downloading (and presumably using) their products, as noted above.
+They will gain insights about who is downloading (and presumably using) their software, as noted above.

-Product consumers should experience faster, more reliable downloads, and access to downloadable product versions as soon as they become available, without having to wait for mirror sites to catch up to the main ASF download site.
+Users should experience faster, more reliable downloads, and access to downloadable software versions as soon as they become available, without having to wait for mirror sites to catch up to the main ASF download site.

 <h3 id="next">What now for the mirror providers?</h3>

 Any organization that has been hosting an Apache download mirror site, and that finds it useful for its own purposes, may continue to host the mirror site.
-Other organizations may want to consider how to redeploy resources that have been supporting their mirror site to helping the ASF and the open-source software community in another way.
+Other organizations may want to consider how to redeploy resources that have been supporting their mirror site to helping the ASF and the open source software community in another way.

 For example, The Apache Software Foundation is always looking to expand our CI capacity.
 Any providers wishing to donate computing resources (virtual machines or bare metal servers) are most welcome to contact the builds team at `builds@apache.org` to discuss how they can help improve our CI environment.